-Prambanan is the largest temple complex of Java island in Indonesia.
-It is estimated to have been built in mid 9th CE by the Sanjaya dynasty.
-It followed the Buddhism following Shailendra dynasty who had built Borobudur Temple.
+Prambanan is the largest temple complex on Java island in Indonesia.
+It is estimated to have been built in the mid-9th CE by the Sanjaya dynasty.
+It followed the Buddhism Shailendra dynasty which had built Borobudur Temple.
 The temple was further enhanced by the Mataram kings.

 River Opak runs behind the temple & some records say that the course of the river was altered to construct the temple.

-Like Borobudur, Prambanan temple complex was also discovered by Thomas Stamford Raffles.
+Like Borobudur, this temple complex was also discovered by Thomas Stamford Raffles.
 I guess Yogyakarta owes its heritage rediscovery to him.
 Most of the temples were reconstructed after this discovery.
-In fact, the construction efforts are still on in a way.
+In fact, the construction efforts are still on, in a way.

 This temple is also known as Candi Prambanan.
 Candi in Javanese means temple.

 Using his supernatural powers he built the 1000 temples overnight.
-The princess, however, played a trick and asked her maids to lit a fire and make noise so that spirits building the temples think it is already morning.
+The princess, however, played a trick and asked her maids to light a fire and make noise so that spirits building the temples thought it is already morning.
 When the prince discovered the deceit, he cursed the princess and turned her into stone.